sciabarra/Sparkoin/README.md

 - cassandra in port 9042 and 9160
 - kafka in port 9092 with zookeper in port 2818

 Access zeppelin with http://192.168.99.99 and start to play.

+# What is next

+Check README.md in backend for status